pu2clr/RDA5807/README.md

 # [RDA5807 Arduino Library](https://pu2clr.github.io/RDA5807/)

-It is a cross-platform Arduino Library for RDA5807.
+It is a cross-platform Arduino Library for RDA5807 family device from RDA.
 You can use it with official Arduino boards, ATtiny, STM32 , ESP32 and more.
 It works with I2C protocol and can provide you an easier interface to control the RDA5807 device.
 This library was built based on "RDA microelectronics RDA5807M - SINGLE-CHIP BROADCAST FM RADIO TUNER - Rev.1.1–Aug.2015" and RDA microelectronics RDA5807FP - SINGLE-CHIP BROADCAST FM RADIO TUNER

 This library can be freely distributed using the MIT Free Software model.